- Pompano Beach, FL

 - Survivor: Prostate Cancer

-- Patient Info: Finished active treatment more than 5 years ago, Diagnosed: about 9 years ago, Male, Age: 67, Stage IIA, Progressing despite hormone therapy: No
+- Patient Info: Finished active treatment more than 5 years ago, Diagnosed: over 9 years ago, Male, Age: 67, Stage IIA, Progressing despite hormone therapy: No

 - View this journey (3 Experiences)